meena97/FlixNew2/README.md

 - Added Tab feature (Top-Rated, Now Playing, Upcoming)
 - Customized navigation bar
 - Customed selection cell
+- Can switch between table and collection view
+- User can click on ticket button which will redirect them to Fandango.com
+- Added App icon and launch screen
+- Display average rating on details page (which is color coded relative to rating)

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):